RDFLib/rdflib/README.md

 ## Versions & Releases

-* `main` branch in this repository is the current unstable release - version 8 alpha
+* `main` branch in this repository is the current major release development branch for backwards-compatible fixes and features
+* `next` branch in this repository is the next major release development branch
 * `7.6.0` GraphDB Client, and many improvements and fixes.
 See changelog for details
 * `7.5.0` RDF4J Store integration, RDF4J Client, and other improvements.
 See changelog for details
 * `7.4.0` a few small fixes, add test matrix for active python versions, and move v7 documentation to MkDocs